intel/media-delivery/doc/performance.rst

 Command Lines
 -------------

-In the following sections you can find command lines used for high quality H.264/AVC, H.265/HEVC and AV1 video transccoding with Intel® Media SDK `Sample Multi Transcode (SMT) <https://github.com/Intel-Media-SDK/MediaSDK/blob/master/doc/samples/readme-multi-transcode_linux.md>`_ and `ffmpeg-qsv <https://trac.ffmpeg.org/wiki/Hardware/QuickSync>`_ (Intel® Media SDK integration into FFmpeg) which we use in performance assessments.
+In the following sections you can find command lines used for high quality H.264/AVC, H.265/HEVC and AV1 video transccoding with Intel® Media SDK |SMT|_ and `ffmpeg-qsv`_ (Intel® Media SDK integration into FFmpeg) which we use in performance assessments.

 H.264/AVC
 ---------